Joakim Brodén: Career

 Brodén once joined Stormwind for a tour as a keyboard player.
 He founded Sabaton in 1999 with bassist Pär Sundström.
 He is the lead vocalist and keyboardist and an occasional third guitarist.
 Brodén is also the one who came up with the name "Sabaton" for the band.
-A sabaton is a part of armour placed on the foot.
+A sabaton is an armour piece worn on the foot.

 Brodén is known for wearing an unusual vest with metal plates when performing with Sabaton; it has been described as resembling a bulletproof vest.
 He is also known for his distinctive mohawk hairstyle and "squared" facial hair.
 He is a baritone.

 In 2015, Brodén lost a bet with his bandmates that committed him to travelling to Sabaton's next gig on foot; he had not realized their next engagement was in Trondheim, Norway, some 350 miles (560 km) away.
 Brodén stayed in the homes of several fans along the way.

 On 26 November 2016, Brodén entered the Český slavík singing competition in the Czech Republic and was voted into fifth place with 9,286 points.
 The next year he entered again, but was removed from the competition due to a new rule that competitors had to primarily perform in the Czech Republic.